yoniblum/ENG4000-Team-A-F/docs/gate4-systemhealthreporting/systemhealthreporting.md

 ### Testing Sending and Receving data using Python3
 This test was performed to verify the correctness of the end-to-end functionality of this application.
 In it, system health data- "OK" or "ERROR" is sent from Ambulance XBee to the basestation XBee, through the mesh network.
 Once received, the basestation processes the raw data and sends it to the cloud- a new record added to the spreadsheet and the corresponding visual is updated.
 This test was successful.

 As seen below, on the left- the Ambulance XBee sends "OK" and "ERROR" to basestation.
-On the right, "OK" and "ERROR" are received, respectively.
+On the right, "OK" and "ERROR" are received, respectively.<br/>
 <img src="gate4_syshealth_images/im4.png" alt=" " class="inline" width="690" height="490"/>

 **Figure3 shows how the Python3 scripts are used to test sending and receiving of data.**